AlexandreGrego1/FinalVersion20-10-20/README.md

 ### Features Left to Implement

 1. Projects: as a new coding student, the candidate hasn't got the opportunity to develop projects to show to potential recruiters.
-A projection section in the portfolio should be created in the portfolio
+A projection section in the portfolio should be created in the portfolio.
 2. Blogs: acting as a contributor in **Technology Blogs** should create a new network connection for the candidate.
-A blog section with the candidate posting to share his knowledge should be created in the portfolio
+A blog section with the candidate posting to share his knowledge should be created in the portfolio.

 ## TECHNOLOGIES USED